clifftonowen/FoodTok/README.md

 ## License

-This project is submitted as academic coursework for SUTD 50.001.
+This project is submitted as academic coursework for SUTD 50.001 Information Systems & Programming.
 All third-party libraries retain their original licenses; Supabase and Google Gemini are used under their respective terms of service.